locationtech/udig-platform/docs/user/en/Add Vertex Tool.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Add Vertex Tool can select geometries and add vertices to those geometries.
 The workflow is the
-same as adding vertices using the `Edit Geometry Tool <Edit%20Geometry%20Tool.html>`_.
+same as adding vertices using the :doc:`Edit Geometry Tool`.

 #.
 Click a feature to select it. **Tip** if features overlap clicking the same location multiple
    times will cycle through the features at that point.